mzffreyvazov/definex/README.md

-# LexiLens - Enhanced with Phrase Support
+# QuickDefine - Enhanced with Phrase Support

 ## New Features
 - **Phrase Support**: When using Gemini AI source, you can now select and get definitions for phrases up to 5 words long